shhphp/SHH/README.md

 	div "My name is $name"

 It's also possible to use <a href="https://php.net/manual/de/language.types.string.php#language.types.string.parsing.complex" target="_blank">complex (curly) syntax</a>.
-Note that in SHH it's still possible to escape it.
+In SHH, it's still possible to escape it.

 	div "My name is {$name}"